rwieruch/blog_robinwieruch_content/react-usereducer-vs-usestate.md

 {{< /highlight >}}

 Now imagine you would perform the same state transitions but with useState instead.
 There is no pre-defined entity like the reducer where all business logic is situated.
 There is no clear separation -- as far as you don't extract the logic into separate functions -- and all your state relevant logic ends up in your handlers which call the state updater functions from useState eventually.
 Over time, it becomes harder to separate state logic from view logic and the components grow in complexity.
 Reducers instead offer the perfect place for logic that alters the state.

-A great side-effect of having all state transitions neatly in one reducer function is the **ability to export the reducer for unit tests**.
-It's simpler to reason about a state object with multiple state transitions if you just need to test all state transitions by having only one function: `(state, action) => newState`.
-You can test all state transitions by providing all available action types and various matching payloads.

 {{% chapter_header "Trigger of the State Change" "trigger-state-change" %}}